whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-24-Popsugar-Target-Fit-New-Year-Box-January-2016-Review-Coupon.md

 <p>"Being healthy is like looking good from the inside out.
 And that's how we designed the UP2™ tracker.
 Inside, world-class technology keeps track of activities, sleep patterns, food logging and more.
 Outside, UP2 takes style to a whole new level.
 New colors and a newly designed, lightweight band put UP2 out front when it comes to style.
 You can call it a tracker.
 We call it UP2."</p>

-<p>I currently have a FitBit, but it's the first version since I bought it years ago so this will be a good upgrade.
+<p>I currently have a FitBit Flex, but it's getting kind of outdated now since I bought it years ago when they first came out, so this will be a good upgrade.
 Then my husband found out that I'll be receiving this and asked if he could have it instead, lol, so I said "okay..."
 The things we wives do for our husbands ;)</p>

 <br>